 This last week I have been doing a lot of thinking about my work on the Ancient Lands setting so far.
-Going by my oldest notes that I could find, the whole idea started pretty much exactly two years ago, give or take a week or two.
+Going by my oldest notes that I could find, the whole idea started pretty much exactly six years ago, give or take a week or two.
 And after all this time of expanding, revising, and discarding and two short campaigns I find myself with almost nothing concrete to show for.
 Almost all the major elements like races, classes, technology level, magic, and religion have been there from the very start and I don’t really have much more written down than I had back then.
 As of now there are no maps, no settlements, no dungeons, abd no NPCs.
 They all ended up discarded because they just didn’t work for what I really wanted to make.

 But it’s not like the years had been wasted and all the work been futile.
 Rather the opposite.
 I’ve learned so much about running games and building settings that I had no idea of back then and that helps me know to understand what it really is that I want and what I have to do to get there.
 And this process has given me more insights and made me more capable at realizing my vision up to right now.
 Or three days ago, to be more precise.